What to Do If: You're Asked to Quarantine and Live in a Residence Hall

 The University uses the terms “isolation” and “quarantine” for those who have COVID-19 related matters.

 Isolation is avoiding contact with others for at least 10 days after your testing date, as directed by the local health department.
 You are likely in isolation because you've tested positive for COVID-19, and this isolation period will separate you from others who may not be sick to help stop the spread of COVID-19.
-If you live in a residence hall, you will move to Arnold Apartments.
+If you live in a residence hall, you will move to Arnold Apartments or Gaskins House.
 If living off campus, you stay away from others by using a separate living space.
 You should not leave this isolation space at all during the 10-day period.
 You are not allowed on campus for class or work at any point during this period, and you must remain in isolation until you are medically cleared.

 Quarantine is avoiding contact with others to the furthest extent possible for the next 14 days, as directed by the local health department.
 You are likely in quarantine because you’ve been considered a close contact of someone who tested positive for COVID-19, and this quarantine period separates and restricts the movement of those exposed to COVID-19 to stop the spread of the virus.
 If you live in a residence hall, you will quarantine in your room and may only leave it to use the restroom throughout this time; meals will be provided.
 If you live off campus, you should stay away from others by using a separate living space.
 You should not be on campus for class or work at any point during this period.
 If you begin to feel ill and develop symptoms of COVID-19, you should call your primary care physician or WVU Medicine Student Health at 304-285-7200.

 - You will be contacted by the Monongalia County Health Department and Student Health and provided quarantine guidelines and medical guidance.

 - Housing and Residence Life will contact you to provide resources for your personal and care needs.